 What happens when a trial is completed?

 After a clinical trial is completed, the researchers examine all the information collected during the study.
-Researchers may be able to determine whether the results mean that the new intervention should be further developed so as to make it available to everyone.
+Researchers can then determine whether the results mean that the new intervention should continue to the next phase of clinical trial, or, when applicable, seek approval for general use by the relevant authorities.
 Once a new intervention has been proven to be safe and effective, it may become part of standard treatment for the disease or condition.

 Examination and analysis of the information can take some time.
 Therefore, there may be a delay before the results of a clinical trial are known, particularly with larger trials that can involve thousands of people and that may take place over several years.